awsdocs/iam-user-guide/doc_source/id_credentials_passwords_admin-change-user.md

 1. For **Console access**, choose **Disable**, and then choose **Apply**\.

 **Important**
-When you delete a user's password, the user can no longer sign in to the AWS Management Console\.
-If the user has active access keys, they continue to function and allow access through the AWS CLI, Tools for Windows PowerShell, or AWS API function calls\.
+You can disable user access to the AWS Management Console by removing their password\.
+This prevents them from signing in the to the AWS Management Console using their user name and password\.
+It does not change their permissions or prevent them from accessing the console using an assumed role\.
+If the user has active access keys, they continue to function and allow access through the AWS CLI, Tools for Windows PowerShell, AWS API, or the AWS Console Mobile Application\.

 ## Creating, changing, or deleting an IAM user password \(AWS CLI\)<a name="Using_ManagingPasswordsCLIAPI"></a>